 Camp Pineville

-In the 2023 season, Camp Pineville will be divided by age into groups.
+In the 2024 season, Camp Pineville will be divided by age into groups.
 Regular activities include sports, arts and crafts, games, and field trips, in a safe, positive environment.
 Through regular activities and weekly field trips we insure a summer of diverse and interesting experiences for your child.
-At Camp Pineville our goal is to develop good character traits among campers, such as; caring, honesty, responsibility and respect.
+Our goal at Camp Pineville is to develop good character traits among campers, such as; caring, honesty, responsibility and respect.
 Campers and counselors work together to promote these values throughout camp with special reinforcements that will award each child for their achievements.
 PLEASE NOTE THAT CAMP PINEVILLE IS NOT A PEANUT FREE CAMP.

-A separate 2023 registration form must be COMPLETELY filled out for each child.
+A separate 2024 registration must be COMPLETELY filled out for each child.

 Please review carefully!